technology-toolbox/Notebook/Infrastructure/WOLVERINE - Windows 10 Enterprise x64.md

 > `-- bower@1.8.0
 > ```
 >
-> However, it still seems like a good idea to install global packages to %LOCALAPPDATA% instead of %APPDATA%.\
+> However, it still seems like a good idea to install global packages to %LOCALAPPDATA% instead of %APPDATA%:\
 > **npm on windows, install with -g flag should go into appdata/local rather than current appdata/roaming?**\
 > From <[https://github.com/npm/npm/issues/17325](https://github.com/npm/npm/issues/17325)>